mbakereth/bigimageviewer/README.md

 mouse is) and zooming out with the - button (again, centerd on the mouse location.)
 Pressing q exits the application.
 These keys can be customized or switched off.

+DeepZoom images are supported natively.
+Other tiled image formats are supported through the large_image package.
+The package dependencies include large_image with the `tiff` source.

 Installation
 ------------